sw1pgh/Python_Practice/README.md

 - If you are a programming beginner without much knowledge of mathematical operations on sets, you can simply look at sets in python as data types containing unique values

 > Properties of Sets:
-- Sets are unordered
+- Sets are unordered ==> Set items are not in order
-- Sets are unindexed
+- Sets are unindexed ==> Cannot access set elements by index
 - There is no way to change items in a set
 - Sets cannot contain duplicate values

+> Operations on Sets:
+- Covered in Code with Example